Here's Why You're Receiving Too Many Friend Requests on Facebook (2023)

 - If you’re on mobile phone, scroll down to Audience and Visibility.
 If you’re on desktop, click on Privacy

 - Then click on How People Find and Contact You

 - Click on Who Can Send You Friend Requests?

 - Select Your Friends of Friends

 Note that disabling the Add Friend button doesn’t mean that absolutely no one can send you a friend request.
-It means that the button is hidden to those who don’t share a mutual friend with you.
+It means that the button is hidden to those you don’t share a mutual friend with.